truonganhhoang/INT2208-8-2019/Nhom-01/SprintBacklog.md

 - [x] Create flash card that contain words
 - [x] Create UI showing the word's meaning.
 Only make the meaning visible when user click into flash card

-## Sprint 4 - User Story 2..
+## Sprint 4 - User Story 2
 - [x] Below the word flash card, create two buttons "I knew this word" and "I don't know this word" for user to choose
 - [ ] Store information about this user's activities for future features

-## Sprint 5 - User Story 2..
+## Sprint 5 - User Story 9
-- [x] Add screen Guideline when application starts
+- [x] Add screen Guideline navigation button to menu
+- [x] Add Next button for Topics navigation to Guideline screen
+- [x] Add Scrollbar for showing long Guideline
+- [x] Add webview to ScrollView for formating Text there
+- [x] Add webview activity to control Guideline screen
+- [x] Test navigation buttons
+- [x] Test charset and text formating on different devices

 ## Sprint 6 - Prepare for Human-Human interaction
 - [ ] Create Firebase account and create tables described in README.md